SeedLegals introduces SEIS/EIS SAFE for US companies raising investment from UK investors

-In a traditional funding round the founders round up a bunch of investors, agree a valuation with them, and then the investors get shares in the company proportional to their investments and the agreed valuation.
+In a traditional funding round, the founders round up a bunch of investors, agree a valuation with them, and then the investors get shares in the company proportional to their investments and the agreed valuation.
 If you’ve managed to round up all the investors to fill out your round and managed to agree a valuation with them, brilliant.

 Their SAFE become hugely popular too, and now most pre-Seed Round investments in the US are done by SAFE.

 If you’re a UK company raising money from a US investor, chances are high that they’ll ask for a SAFE.
-At first glance it’s tempting to just download a free SAFE template agreement from the YC web site, but you’ll quickly see that it won’t work, for two key reasons:
+At first glance it’s tempting to just download a free SAFE template agreement from the YC website, but you’ll quickly see that it won’t work, for two key reasons:

-The good news is that since a SeedLegals SeedFAST is, at root, the same concept as a SAFE, when you have a US investor just get onto SeedLegals and create a SeedFAST for them, easy.
+The good news is that since a SeedLegals SeedFAST is, at root, the same concept as a SAFE, when you have a US investor just get onto SeedLegals and create a SeedFAST for them.
+Easy.

-But wait… not so fast…
+But wait, not so fast…

-The first version of Y Combinator’s SAFE was similar in its key terms to a SeedFAST in that the SAFE converts as if it’s just another investment in the next round, at the same valuation as the other investments in that round (excluding any discount or valuation cap that you gave your SAFE investor).
+The first version of Y Combinator’s SAFE was similar in its key terms to a SeedFAST in that the SAFE converts as if it’s just another investment in the round, at the same valuation as the other investments in that round (plus any discount or valuation cap that you gave your SAFE investor).

-But, two years ago Y Combinator proposed a new version, known as a Post Money SAFE – you can read all about it here.
+But a few years ago, Y Combinator introduced a new version, known as a ‘Post Money SAFE’ – you can read about it here.

 It’s easiest to understand this visually:

-On the left you can see that if you did those advanced subscriptions with SeedFASTs, the investments would all convert at a £2M valuation, and you and your existing shareholders would be diluted by
+On the left, you can see that if you did those investments with SeedFASTs, the investments would all convert at a £2 million valuation, and you and your existing shareholders would be diluted by:

-£500K / £2.5M = 20%
+£500,000 / £2.5 million = 20% dilution

-On the right, however, you can see that the Post Money SAFE converts at the valuation you agreed with the investors in your next round less the value of any existing advanced subscriptions, so in this example that would be at a £1.8M valuation.
+On the right however, you can see that the Post Money SAFE converts at the valuation cap you agreed with the SAFE investor minus the value of any existing SAFEs and other outstanding convertibles, so in this example that would be at a £1.8 million valuation.

-This means you’re now diluting by
+This means you’re now diluting by:

-£200K / £2M = 10% for the SAFEs
+£200,000 / £2 million = 10% for the SAFEs

-£300K / £2.3M = 13% for the new investments
+£300,000 / £2.3 million = 13% for the new investments

 for a total of 23% dilution

-If you’d raised $1M in SAFEs which converted at a $20M valuation, it would make little difference if it converted at $19M instead.
+If you’d raised $1 million in SAFEs which converted at a $20 million valuation cap, it would make little difference if it converted at $19 million instead.

-But, if you raised £500K in SeedFASTs and that converted at £1.5M instead of £2M, that’s a major potentially unexpected dilution.
+But, if you raised £500,000 in SeedFASTs and that converted at £1.5 million instead of £2 million cap, that’s a major unexpected dilution.

 Take the following scenario:

-All of which is to say that if you’re a UK company that needs to create an investment agreement for a US investor that’s asking for a Post Money SAFE, good news, you can do that on SeedLegals in a few clicks.
+If you’re a UK company that needs to create an investment agreement for a US investor that’s asking for a Post Money SAFE, good news, you can do that on SeedLegals in a few clicks.